-Dear friends, have you noted one common pattern.
-No one takes ownership of stray dogs when it bites; because stray dogs do not have owners.
-Only when people kill dangerous dogs for their own safety do many make a loud hue and cry against it.
-Isn’t it inhumane that in spite of the trauma that people have passed through on account of stray dog bites, animal lovers still raise their voices for stray dogs?
+But what often happens is that in spite of the terror that people have passed through on account of stray dog bites, especially in a literate state like Kerala, animal lovers still raise their voices for stray dogs?
 Can people be blind to human misery like this?
 This is an extremely sad state of affairs!

 Another idea that has been put forward to control stray dogs is the proposal to sterilize them.
 Many are arguing in favour of and against this as well.
 Whatever be the merit of the idea, one awful truth remains.
 If sterilized dogs bite, the bites are as painful and terror-striking as dogs that have not been sterilized.

 Now let me conclude.
 Who is to blame?
 Is it the vaccine companies that are keeping alive the stray dogs so that their medicines can sell?
 Some argue like that.
 We do not know what the truth is.
 Do politicians who make the laws have a hidden agenda?
 Again, we do not know.

 Now what is more important?
 Human life?
 Or the lives of stray dogs?
 If you are asked to vote for one of these, what will you choose?
 Human life?
 Or stray dogs?
 Think about it.
 How many more human beings have to be mercilessly bitten by blood-hunting stray dogs before the authorities will take action?